jvirico/normality-tests-pvalues-boxcoxtransformations/README.md

-# Normality Tests, p-values, and data normalization with Python
+# Normality Tests, p-values, and data normalization

 ## Introduction
 In statistical analysis there are usually three ways to explore data for a normality contrast or normality test, where we want to find how close a given distribution is to a normal one.